 Creative Network Southwark is a group of individuals and organisations working in the creative sector in Southwark.
 This includes those working in (but not exclusively) visual arts dance, film, music, performing arts, museums and spoken work.
 If you want to join, its simple, just email Steve.
 Follow the Network on Twitter @CNSouthwark.

 Our last meeting took place via Zoom 24th June 2020 and focused a refresh of the Network, as we slowly emerge from the Covid 19 pandemic.
-We are seeking a new Chair to take this work forward.
+The notes when cleared will appear here.
+We are seeking a new Chair for the Network.
 The role is unpaid but you will have the support of Community Southwark.
 The role would be for 2 years and meetings of the Nework would take place quarterly.
 The Chair would also respresent the sector at Southwark Voice.
 The candidate should be connected to a voluntary or charity organisation.
-For more details please see here.
+For more details please see here

 We've changed our page image and are very pleased to say that Sally Hogarth has granted us permisison to use an image of her installation Silent Raid from 2018.
 The photo was taken by Alexander Christie.
 You can read more about the work here.

 On 10th March the Network met at Vinegar Yard.
 The focus was on internships and apprenticeships.

 The previous meeting was held on 29th October 2019 at the South London Gallery.
 The agenda covered updates from the council on funding opportunities, the Creative Enterprise Zone, Culture, Health & Wellbeing Partnership, Primary Schools into Theatre and the Cultural Compact.
 There was also time for networking which proved ever popular.

 1. To help build and sustain a successful creative sector in Southwark.